RRBB supports Ukraine through PrimeGlobal affiliation Get Updates + Resources

 Somerset, NJ 08873

-111 Dunnell Road
+111 Dunnell Road, Suite 102

 Maplewood, NJ 07040

-Copyright © 2023 RRBB, all rights reserved.
+Copyright © 2024 RRBB, all rights reserved.

-"RRBB" is the brand name under which Rosenberg Rich Baker Berman, P.A. and RRBB Advisors, LLC, and its subsidiary entities, including CFO Financial Partners LLC, provide professional services.
+“RRBB,” an independent member of the Crete Professionals Alliance, is the brand name under which Rosenberg Rich Baker Berman, P.A. and RRBB Advisors, LLC (including subsidiary entities) provide professional services.
 Rosenberg Rich Baker Berman, P.A. and RRBB Advisors, LLC (and its subsidiary entities) practice as an alternative practice structure in accordance with the AICPA Code of Professional Conduct and applicable laws, regulations, and professional standards.
-Rosenberg Rich Baker Berman, P.A. is a licensed independent CPA firm that provides attest services to its clients, and RRBB Advisors, LLC, and its subsidiary entities provide tax and business consulting services to their clients.
-RRBB Advisors, LLC, and its subsidiary entities are not licensed CPA firms.
+Rosenberg Rich Baker Berman, P.A. is a licensed independent CPA firm that provides attest services to its clients, and RRBB Advisors, LLC (and its subsidiary entities) provide tax and business consulting services to their clients.
+RRBB Advisors, LLC (including subsidiary entities) and Crete Professionals Alliance are not licensed CPA firms.
+The entities falling under the RRBB brand are independently owned and are not liable for the services provided by any other entity providing the services under the RRBB brand.
+Our use of the terms “our firm” and “we” and “us” and terms of similar import, denote the alternative practice structure conducted by Rosenberg Rich Baker Berman, P.A. and RRBB Advisors, LLC.

 Any U.S. federal tax advice contained on this website is not intended or written to be, and cannot be used by any taxpayer, for the purpose of (i) avoiding U.S. tax penalties or (ii) promoting, marketing, or recommending to another party any transaction or matter addressed herein.
 The information provided here is broad in nature and is not meant to address the specific circumstances of any one person or organization.
 Despite our best efforts to deliver accurate and timely information, there can be no assurance that it is accurate as of the date of receipt or that it will remain accurate going forward.
 Without seeking the proper professional advice and conducting a full analysis of the specific circumstances, no one should act on this information.
-RRBB is a member of PrimeGlobal, a global association of Independent firms.